Frequently Asked Questions by Students

 If I got caught cheating, IS MY LIFE OVER?

-Read more about the Academic Process here: After Cheating is Reported.
+Read more about the process on our webpage, After Cheating is Reported.

 What if I didn't mean/intend to cheat?